cozygene/MTV-LMM/README.md

 #Step 1 : Data pre-processing, creating the the kinship matrices, creating the fixed effects files and the target files
 (relative abundance per OTU) - step 1 in 'Main_MTV_LMM_TE.R'

-#Step 2 : Applying LMM with reml using GCTA software - step 2 using 'run_mgrm.sh'
+#Step 2 : Applying LMM with reml using GCTA software -  using 'run_mgrm.sh'

 #Step 3 : Calculating the 'Time-explainability for each OTU - step 3 in 'Main_MTV_LMM_TE.R'